rvesse/stardog-docs/src/docs/using.html.md

 management.<fn>This implies that Stardog will not retrieve data from the Web or from any other network via HTTP URLs in order to query that data.
-If you want to query data using Stardog, you must add that data to a new or existing Stardog database.
-A future version of Stardog will support [SDQ](http://weblog.clarkparsia.com/2011/03/07/sdq-information-integration-i%0An-the-real-world/), a distributed query system, that will lift this restriction.</fn> Stardog supports the [SPARQL](http://www.cambridgesemantics.com/2008/09/sparql-by-example) query language, a W3C standard.
+If you want to query data using Stardog, you must add that data to a new or existing Stardog database.</fn> Stardog supports the [SPARQL](http://www.cambridgesemantics.com/2008/09/sparql-by-example) query language, a W3C standard.

 ## Querying